-The first step to a picnic is making a plan, which usually involves creating a menu.
+The first step to a successful picnic is making a plan, which usually involves creating a menu.
 Having a plan in place makes it easier and gives you time to make and pack up healthy food choices.
 If possible, make your plan and prep your food the day before.
 This way, all you need to worry about is grabbing and going.

 Packing a picnic basket doesn’t have to be difficult or unhealthy.
-Here are some of our favorite packing ideas:
+Here are some of our favorite healthy packing ideas:

 Buddha in a jar.
 Not only are these perfectly portable for a picnic, but they’re easy to make so you can quickly take delicious Asian flavors to go.
 Cook the ingredients as the recipe states then pile it high inside of the jar.
 Simple and delicious.